toanthanhle/h/_posts/2024-02-16-nzmanakiapplication.md

 How do I make it easy for people to accept whatever I wanted to propose.
 To satisfy and exceed their requirements.

 I wanted to create cool activities that would have the audience go wow, that would have to wholeheartedly engaged in and with others, that in the end, they would have learned a lesson or two for themselves through not by just absorbing information, but actively excercising and building up to the outcomes.

+# Establish relationship
+...

+## How it happened

+## What did you do?

+## What was the outcome?

+## Self-drive

+# Situation
+# Action
+# Outcome

+# Why NZ
+Knowledge and exposure from a diverse culture where many cultures meet like NZ would be vital to adapt this process to a place like Vietnam, where mountainous areas are mostly consist of different ethnic groups.
+# What would you do to prepare for the move to and the challenges during your study in NZ?